estoneman/tbsp/README.md

 fine creating the virtual environment (use Powershell script located in .virtualenv/bin/ for Windows).
 As for multiprocessing, it is cross platform.
 If you run into any issues, don't hesitate to contact me on Slack.

+Also, you may remove any of the requirements marked as optional.
+I kept those in there just in case you used neovim.